Let’s Get to Know the Weather in Borneo First

 Kuching, Sarawak is located at the further left of Borneo (blue-colored on the map), above Indonesia.
 The weather in Kuching shows that the highest rainfall is in January and the lowest is in June to August.
 Temperatures remain fairly constant throughout the year and average between 23°C and 32°C depending on both location and time of year.

 Whilst there are peak months in terms of tourism (May – Sept), it is advisable not to put too much emphasis on weather prospects when planning a trip to Kuching.
 Generally speaking a peak in rainfall occurs between November and March, although even in these months rainfall can be sporadic, and it is difficult (in fact impossible) to pre-determine which will be the wet weeks and which will be the dry.
 However, you can do last minute checking on www.met.gov.my or www.theweathernetwork.com (scroll further down for 7 days or 14 days forecast).
 This would help you to do planning at least on the outdoor activities in Kuching.

-There are many benefits of lower visitor-numbers to be enjoyed in the traditionally wetter months, and the National Parks, wildlife sanctuaries, jungle lodges, caves and dive sites may be far more appealing with fewer fellow visitors to share your experiences with.
+There are many benefits of lower visitor numbers to be enjoyed in the traditionally wetter months.
+National Parks, wildlife sanctuaries, jungle lodges, caves and dive sites may be far more appealing with fewer fellow visitors to share your experiences with.
 But beware, if you are planning to visit Semenggoh Orang Utan Rehabilitation Centre, you may want to choose non-fruit season.
 Orang-utans would not be there to get fruits from the ranger since they can find them in the forest themselves.

 Nothing compares the answers directly from the locals when it comes to weather.
 This applies to not only Borneo, but also every destination that we are planning to go.
 It would be easier to ask a local expert rather that making your own assumption.
 We can help you too, just contact us here.